Ravibio/Scene_Forge/docs/FAQ.md

 - ### [Night and Dark Night](https://hdri-haven.com/hdri/starry-night-sky-dome)

 *All HDRIs listed in HDRI Heaven are licenced as CC0 and can be downloaded instantly and anonymously, giving you complete freedom and privacy.
 No payments, no premium accounts, no donationware.
 No restrictions in use.*

+# How will the tool change my project?

+Upon importing, the package will be placed inside the **Editor** folder in your project.
+Once there a manager script will create another folder called **"SceneForge"** in your project and move two scripts there.
+This is done in order to allow for those scripts to be instantiated (you can instantiate mono scripts from the Editor folder).

+- Assets/Editor/Scene Forge (The majority of scripts and assets)
+- Assets/SceneForge (Two mono behavior scripts)

+### Building your project

+When building your project Unity ignores everything that is inside the **Editor** (Assets/Editor) folder.
+The two scripts inside **Assets/SceneForge** are made to only execute inside the editor, so in theory there will not not cause any issues.
+Though **I do not** recommend leaving them inside your scenes as they are only used in the editor.
+In order to clean them from your scenes before build, check **Package Clean Up** page in this documentation.